 Several memorial services also featured reflections given by clergymen, including several Catholic bishops: Bishop Earl Boyea (Lansing, Michigan), Bishop Joseph Kopacz (Tupelo, Mississippi), Bishop David Konderla (Shawnee, Oklahoma), Bishop Mark Bartosic (Hillside, Illinois), Bishop Andrew Wypych (Evergreen Park, Illinois), and Bishop William Walterscheid (Pittsburgh, Pennsylvania).

-At a memorial service at St. Mary’s Cemetery in Wooster, Massachusetts, Pastor Rickey Brown offered these poignant remarks: “The womb reminds us that we are not self-existent.
+At a memorial service at St. Mary’s Cemetery in Wooster, Ohio, Pastor Rickey Brown offered these poignant remarks: “The womb reminds us that we are not self-existent.
 None of us are viable without help from others or from that ecosystem God has built around us.
 Babies need parents.
 Elderly need caretakers.
 The sick need doctors.
 Refugees need a home.
 The lonely need a community, and throughout our lives, we need each other.”

 Although some memorial services had lower attendance relative to last year — to be expected, on account of Covid restrictions in place in much of the country — other veteran leaders actually witnessed a significant boost in the number of mourners who attended their services.
 Perhaps the most dramatic example was the memorial service held at Gate of Heaven Cemetery in Erie, Pennsylvania, which saw a fourfold increase in attendance relative to last year and which drew participants from as far as 50 miles away.